VirusPilot/stratux-pi4/README.md

 - same as the obove but some preliminary support for Garmin Pilot as of version 10.6 is implemented
 - the following Stratux IP Address is required: 10.29.39.1 (instead of the default address 192.168.10.1)

-## Please use these scripts with caution and only on a fresh Raspbian Buster Image, because:
+## please use these scripts with caution and only on a fresh Raspbian Buster Image, because:
 - the entire filesystem (except /boot) will be changed to read-only to prevent microSD card corruption
 - swapfile will be disabled

-## Steps required (Pi3B or Pi4B):
+## prepare script for Pi3B or Pi4B:
 - flash latest 64bit RasPiOS Lite Image, using etcher
 - copy empty ssh file to /boot directory
 - connectt Pi to LAN via Ethernet cable
 - boot
-- login as `pi` user

-## Steps required (Pi Zero 2 W):
+## prepare script for Pi Zero 2 W:
 - flash latest 64bit RasPiOS Lite Image, using etcher
 - create wpa_supplcant.conf, using e.g. https://www.pistar.uk/wifi_builder.php to enable connecting to your local WiFi
 - copy wpa_supplcant.conf to /boot directory
 - copy empty ssh file to /boot directory
 - boot and wait until your Pi is connected to your WiFi
-- login as `pi` user
-- **please note that because of the Pi Zero 2 W's limited RAM (512MB) the swapfile will remain enabled, this requires you also to enable `Persistent logging` in the Stratux Settings after your first successful boot**
-- **please furthermore note that the brightness values of the Zero LED are reversed so it will turn off as soon as Stratux has successfully booted**
+- please note that the brightness values of the Pi Zero 2 W LED are reversed so it will turn off as soon as Stratux has successfully booted

+## start build process
+login as `pi` user
 ```
 sudo su
 ```